stagingrdkm/rdke-appsdk-manifests/README.md

 # rdk-appsdk-manifests
 This repo is staging area and first stop for new AppSDK, exact name TBD, also tentatively named  new Firebolt native App SDK, DAC2.0 SDK.

-This repository contains several repo manifests with applications and runtimes that can be build with App SDK Their build output, their binaries should be able to run on any Firebolt2 compliant RDK7+/RDK8 devices with AppInfra2.0
+This repository contains several repo manifests with applications and runtimes that can be build with App SDK.
+Their build output, their binaries should be able to run on any Firebolt2 compliant RDK7+/RDK8 devices with AppInfra2.0.

 A particular manifests typically points to :
    -the meta-layers of the App SDK (that include the base layer in binary or source).
    -the meta-layer for the particular app or runtime.
    -together it allows to successfully build the particular app or runtime layer with the Yocto App SDK.

 The meta-layer of the App SDK are :
 https://github.com/stagingrdkm/meta-rdke-appsdk-base-dev (source version of base layer)
 https://github.com/stagingrdkm/meta-rdke-appsdk-base-rel (binary release version of base layer, not created yet)